harshnagoratela/netlifycms-travel-site/src/pages/blog/2020-03-26-shimokitazawa-7-spots-you’ll-want-to-check-out.md

 ![](https://lh5.googleusercontent.com/XZf1aF3UY69a9qXmT8T-dP1R-6jkykur0SiZoZgN_mc2CowJQpgXmB_YMPqGYMA-oQWvDuR8IOet3V1bsdXq5XnpskQqBwnHpqYVDIhWqvLDsrhA52QJ6H_U_SU9tYypL7EA0-hV)

 Shimokitazawa’s music scene is very active.
-Live venues are spreading out across the town and Japanese Indie bands are performing every night.
+Live venues are spreading out across the town and Japanese indie bands are performing every night.
 The entrance fee is around ¥2000-¥3000 and will let you see a couple of bands in one night!
 Whatever kind of music you dig, you’ll find it in Shimokitazawa.

 [Shimokitazawa Three and Basement Bar](https://toos.co.jp/basementbar/), which are next to each other, have been in the music scene for more than 20 years and have seen numerous bands get bigger and become popular.
 These places are also easy to find!
 Just walk down the street from Coaster and voila!
 You are in the perfect place to experience Japan’s indie music scene.